Photo credit World Obesity Federation

 Dr Mark Tarrant, of the University of Exeter Medical School, who co-leads the study, said: “At the moment, treatment for severe obesity varies greatly across the country.
 How effective NHS services are is unclear.
 This research will aim to develop best practice for group-based treatment within these services.
 The goal is to find the best way to optimise the group-based treatment of people with severe obesity.
 We know that obesity is linked to a wide range of health problems, yet there’s very little consistency in how people are treated, or evidence about what’s effective.
 The aim is to develop a gold standard for effective group-based care that can be rolled out across the country.”

-The PROGROUP study, which also involves the University of Liverpool, will test a new group programme which uniquely aims to establish a strong sense of connectedness between people.
+The PROGROUP study, managed by Dr Dawn Swancutt, also involves the University of Liverpool and will test a new group programme which uniquely aims to establish a strong sense of connectedness between people.
 The programme will then build on these links to support people in making and sustaining lifestyle changes necessary for weight loss and improved wellbeing.
 The programme was developed by the research team and builds upon the programme provided by Plymouth and West Devon weight management service, as well as research and evidence from the behavioural and psychological sciences.
 The programme wil last for 6 months, with 20 group sessions, supported by several one-to-one patient meetings.

 Dr Gary Minto, Director of Research and Development at University Hospitals Plymouth said: “We are delighted that the PROGROUP team, led from Plymouth and Exeter, has received this substantial NIHR funding.
 This trial tests a group-based approach to behaviour change to help patients address obesity and reduce future illnesses related to lifestyle – tremendously important to economically disadvantaged communities in our locality.”